MicrosoftDocs/well-architected/well-architected/cost-optimization/align-usage-to-billing-increments.md

 ### Map usage to billing increments

-Mapping usage to billing increments is an exercise to identify where resource consumption does not align with the billing increments.
+Mapping usage to billing increments is an exercise to identify where resource consumption doesn't align with the billing increments.
 This mapping involves analyzing resource usage against billing increments in each billing factor to spot inefficiencies.
 At this step, you're only identifying areas where usage and billing increment aren't aligned.
 Later, you implement the changes.
 Consider the following guidance when mapping usage to billing increments:

 - *Create an inventory of resources*.
 List the resources in the workload, such as compute, storage, and networking.
 - *Understand usage patterns*.
 Use monitoring tools or past-usage data to identify the resource consumption patterns for the workload.
 Note periods of high and low usage.